Alphabetus/nomads/SQLdump/README.md

-This is the truncated MYSQL dump.
+This is the default MYSQL dump.
-Import it into your DataBase for the system to work.
+Import it into your DataBase for the system before running the scripts.